Canada-Ukraine relations

 Canada is represented in Ukraine by the Embassy of Canada to Ukraine, in Kyiv.
 Ukraine is represented in Canada by an embassy in Ottawa, and consulates general in Toronto and Edmonton.

 On December 2, 1991, Canada became the first Western country to recognize Ukraine’s independence.
-Canada and Ukraine have enjoyed a close relationship since.
-Our bilateral relationship is strengthened by warm people-to-people ties, rooted in the Ukrainian-Canadian community of 1.3 million people.
+Since then, Canada and Ukraine have maintained a close bilateral relationship.
+Our bilateral relationship is strengthened by strong people-to-people ties, rooted in the Ukrainian‑Canadian community of approximately 1.3 million people, one of the largest Ukrainian diasporas in the world.

-We continue to support Ukraine’s sovereignty and territorial integrity in the face of Russia’s illegal and unjustifiable war.
+Canada remains steadfast in its support for Ukraine’s sovereignty and territorial integrity in the face of Russia’s illegal and unjustifiable war.

 Related links